GovTechSG/TechBiz-Documentation/create-configure-resources.md

 7. Enter a resource name.
 Resource names can only contain alphanumeric characters, must not exceed 50 characters, and should include only letters, digits, '.', '&', '_', '*', '@', '/', '-', spaces, and parentheses.
 Names must begin with a letter or digit and must contain at least one alphabet character.

 Resource names cannot consist solely of the following words:
+- default
+- dev
-- global
+- local
 - prod
 - production
+- stackops
-- dev
+- staging
 - stg
-- staging
-- development
-- stackops
-- local
-- default

 However, these words can be included as part of a longer name.
 For example, *prod-server1* or *development-environment*.